enviragallery/envira-gallery-lite/readme.txt

 * Fix: Image uploader on Add/Edit screen not displaying on some tablet and mobile devices
 * Fix: Checkmark icon wrongly displaying on modal close when editing images.
 * Fix: Display text in warning when Envira Lite and Envira are both activated.
-* Fix: Ensure that third party notification plugins donâ€™t remove the Envira logo and header from Envira screens
+* Fix: Ensure that third party notification plugins donÃ¢â‚¬â„¢t remove the Envira logo and header from Envira screens
 * Fix: Various resets for images and captions to prevent themes overriding default behaviour
 * Fix: Minified admin CSS for faster load times
 * Fix: When editing an image, store any checkbox values if checked, instead of assuming 1 or 0 for better Addon compatibility.